15th October and 16th October 2022.

 Race finishes 11am Sunday.
 No laps count after this.

-You can stay on site til Monday morning if you want a rest before travelling home.
+You can stay on site til Monday morning if you want a rest before travelling home – this can be arranged with the campsite directly.

 No cut offs in place for this race.
 Take as long as you like completing your laps.
 The only reason we’ll pull you out is on medical grounds and a full medical team will be on hand for assessment and treatment.
 Please note the race will finish 11am Sunday morning – any laps completed after this time will not count.

 We will have electronic timing making sure everything is taken in to account and your glory ride is accurate.
 A timing chip will be issued at registration.
+Every person on site has their own individual timing chip so you can track lap times.
 For teams there will be a baton to be passed on between riders.

 There are a number of different categories up for grabs: